A cyst. What does that make you think of?

 them possibly easier to reduce.
 (6) Synovial cysts

-have been reported to disappear particularly
+have been reported to disappear especially

 if the cyst wall is not calcified.
 (7) Minster Chiropractic Center works to help